José Alvarado (baseball): Minor leagues

+Major leagues

 On May 3, 2017, Alvarado was called up directly from Montgomery to give the Rays a left-handed option out of the bullpen, at 21 years of age.
 He made his debut the same day, getting hit hard and allowing 3 runs on 2 hits in his only inning of work.
 Alvarado calmed down after his debut, only allowing one run in his next 10 appearances.
 On August 4, 2017, he pitched an immaculate inning against the Milwaukee Brewers in a game at Tropicana Field.
 Alvarado finished the season 0–3 with a 3.64 ERA in 29 2/3 innings.

 In 2018, Alvarado was a key contributor to the Rays bullpen, specifically in late, high leverage situations.
 Overall, he finished the season with a 2.39 ERA (ranking second on his team), 8 saves (third on team), 31 holds (tied for most in the American League (AL) with teammate Chaz Roe), an 11.3 strikeouts per nine IP (highest on team) in 64 innings over 70 games (second most on team).

 During the 2019 season, Alvarado struggled with inconsistency and injury, appearing in only 35 games after leaving the United States in June for family reasons, being placed on the 10-day injured list with a right oblique strain, and spending the entire month of September on the injured list with left elbow inflammation.
 In 30 innings, Alvarado posted a 4.80 ERA, striking out 39 batters while walking 27 — nearly one an inning.

 On August 15, 2020, Alvarado was placed on the 10-day injured list with left shoulder inflammation.
 He was later shifted to the 45-day injured list and missed the remainder of the season.
 On the year for Tampa Bay, Alvarado pitched to a 6.00 ERA with 13 strikeouts across 9 innings pitched in as many appearances.